gispos/AvsPThumb/README.md

 -------------
 You can split a clip into several tabs.
 Useful for 'Clips to clip' or a scene division.
 To much?
 You can hide the menu under 'Options'->'Hide Clip menu' ;)
+With 'Auto Split' you can expand the saved splits ('Save current splits') to several tabs
 If the clip has been split, the following functions are deactivated:
 Save Favorites, Update Bookmarks and ReOpen Size.